 3. Learn Python

 Although other programming languages like R and Scala are used in Machine Learning, Python remains the best.
-Check out the Coursera’s best Python courses to learn online.
+Check out Coursera’s best Python courses to learn online.

 Python is a popular programming language for Machine Learning.
 Please refer here if you have any questions about learning Python.